cryptoeconomics-hub/cryptoeconomics-reading-list/README.md

 ### Articles

 * [How Society Will Be Transformed By CryptoEconomics](https://media.comakery.com/how-society-will-be-transformed-by-crypto-economics-b02b6765ca8c) “most people think of economics as being gray and boring — but in actuality economics is juicy and psychedelic”. - 05/2015
-* [Cryptoeconomics for dummies](https://medium.com/@j32804/cryptoeconomics-for-dummies-part-0-7172efa81507) When not to use cryptoeconomics?
-“Do not use cryptoeconomics at home.
+* [Cryptoeconomics for dummies](https://medium.com/@j32804/cryptoeconomics-for-dummies-part-0-7172efa81507) "When not to use cryptoeconomics?
+Do not use cryptoeconomics at home.
 Same as blockchains.
 If you have a houshold that needs cryptoeconomics, move out.” -02/2017
 * [Cryptoeconomics 101](http://slides.com/ethereummadrid/cryptoeconomics101-stablecoin#/) Ethereum Madrid
 * [Making Sense of Cryptoeconomics](https://medium.com/@jjmstark/making-sense-of-cryptoeconomics-c6455776669) Josh Stark
 * [What is Cryptoeconomics](https://blockgeeks.com/guides/what-is-cryptoeconomics/) BlockGeeks